 Step 1: Test Your AC Input To The Converter

-The first thing to see is whether the AC power from the grid is coming to your RV properly.
-Start with the simple things:
+The first thing to see is whether the AC power from the grid is coming to your RV correctly.

 - Is the hookup cable connected to the campground pedestal properly?

 - Is the hookup cable connected to your RV properly?